wp-plugins/catablog/readme.txt

 6. CataBlog is now localized for Español.

 == Changelog ==

+= 1.3.2 =
+* New: Navigation options allow for changing the link labels and position in paginated catalogs.
+* New: Template View added for archive listing pages.
+* New: Added an %EXCERPT% token with a max length option for archive pages.
+* Fix: Create and populate the templates folder before extracting old template data to upgrade from a version before 1.3.

 = 1.3.1 =
 * New: Added limit and navigation parameters to the PHP function catablog_show_items().